fluttercommunity/plus_plugins/example/README.md

-# sensors_example
+# sensors_plus_example

-Demonstrates how to use the sensors plugin.
+Demonstrates how to use the sensors_plus plugin.

 ## Getting Started